yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 TCP uses a timeout/retransmit mechanism to recover from lost segments.
 Perhaps the most obvious question is the length of the timeout intervals.
 Clearly, the timeout should be larger than the connection’s round-trip time (RTT).
 Otherwise, unnecessary retransmissions would be sent.

 Let’s begin our study of TCP timer management by considering how TCP estimates the round-trip time between sender and receiver.
-The sample RTT, denoted SampleRTT, for a segment is the amount of time between when the segment is sent (that is, passed to IP) and when an acknowledgment for the segment is received.
+The sample RTT, denoted `SampleRTT`, for a segment is the amount of time between when the segment is sent (that is, passed to IP) and when an acknowledgment for the segment is received.
+At any point in time, the `SampleRTT` is being estimated for only one of the transmitted but currently unacknowledged segments, leading to a new value of `SampleRTT` approximately once every RTT.
+Also, TCP never computes a SampleRTT for a segment that has been retransmitted; it only measures SampleRTT for segments that have been transmitted once [Karn 1987].
+(A problem at the end of the chapter asks you to consider why.)

 # TCP 三次握手、四次挥手